- Are you interested in immigrating to Canada from India, but not sure of what to expect?

 - Going by our experiences and looking at others’ experiences, I feel that if you migrate as a couple, you are better off than those who migrate alone or as singles.

-- Reason being, you get the mental support from your spouse which is very crucial when you are away from your family and friends.
+- The reason being, you get the mental support from your spouse which is very crucial when you are away from your family and friends.

 - Living by yourself has its own pros and cons.